Pei-Xu/pei-xu.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+<p></p>
+<p></p>
 I will work as a research assistant professor at Clemson University since August.
 My research interests includes artificial intelligence, computer graphics, and computer vision with a focus on motion planning and reinforcement learning for physically-based character control and agent navigation.
 I am also interested in applying computer science techniques to other disciplines, like bioengineering and environmental science.

 I received my Ph.D. in computer science from Clemson University under the supervision of Prof. Ioannis Karamouzas.
-Prior to that, I received an MS from University of Minnesota at Twin Cities in electrical engineering.
+Prior to that, I received an MS in electrical engineering from University of Minnesota at Twin Cities.

 # Publications